Microhap/Visual_MH/README.md

 <br>

 ## Citation
-If you use this pipeline in your work, please cite the following article:
+If you use this tool in your work, please cite the following article:

 > *Y.L.
 Kwon, E.Y.
 Lee, B.M.
 Kim, S.M.
 Joo, K.S.
 Jeong, B.W.
 Chun, Y.H.
 Lee, K.W.
 Park, K.J.
 Shin*
 > **_Application of a custom haplotype caller to analyze sequence-based data of 56 microhaplotypes_**